 Disclaimer: the number of items is not equal the number of times the loop runs, so I can’t use the loop variables.

 Turns out that Jinja has other opinions, and variables inside a loop are all local.
-When a variable is changed inside the loop, the scoop of the variable stays local, and once the loop ends the original value of the variable is restored.
-That's even true for variables which are created outside the loop.
+When a variable is changed inside the loop, the scope of the variable stays local, and once the loop ends the original value of the variable is restored.
+That’s even true for variables which are created outside the loop.